How to Become a Holistic Nurse

 Holistic nursing is continuing to increase in popularity due to ongoing studies that show that an individual’s physical well-being is tied to their mental and spiritual health.
-Holistic nurses use a combination of Eastern and Western medicine to treat patients' mind, body, and soul.
+Holistic nurses use a combination of traditional and functional medicine to treat patients' minds, bodies, and souls.

-Lourdes Lorenz-Miller, a holistic nurse who currently serves as the president of the American Holistic Nurses Association (AHNA) was interviewed regarding her role and the impact holistic nursing is having on the healthcare profession.
-She also is CEO of the International Integrative Health Institute in Asheville, N.C.
+Lourdes Lorenz-Miller, a holistic nurse who served as the president of the American Holistic Nurses Association (AHNA), was interviewed regarding her role and the impact holistic nursing is having on the healthcare profession.

 What is Holistic Nursing?

 The AHNA describes holistic nursing as “all nursing practice that has healing the whole person as its goal.”

 Florence Nightingale, considered the founder of modern nursing, is also regarded as the founder of holistic nursing.
 According to Nightingale, holistic nursing taught nurses to focus on the principles of holism: unity, wellness, and the interrelationship of human beings and their environment.

 “We can promote healing or be a hindrance to healing.
 That is a huge component of holistic nursing,” Lorenz-Miller says.
 She continued, “you must have a consistently caring presence with unconditional love and positive regard for that human being.
 You must treat each patient like a family member.”

 “A holistic nurse looks at the individual as a whole instead of looking at just the cardiac aspect of their illness or other problems.
 We are all becoming so specialized in nursing that the essence of who we need to be when we are connecting with a patient is in crisis of getting lost,” Lorenz-Miller explains.